undergrad-partner-school

 Financial Aid

 There are different types of financial aid: grants, loans, scholarships, and work-study programs.
-If you wish to find out more about need-based and non-need-based aid at Lenoir-Rhyne University, here are some recent data you should take into consideration.
+If you wish to find out more about need-based and non-need-based aid at Lenoir-Rhyne University, here are some recent data you should consider.

 According to the most recent data, 317 freshmen were awarded financial aid.
 Students of this school received an average of $35,205 in financial help.